data-iitd/TechTrack/README.md

 The base code for this repository has been taken from https://github.com/allenai/propara

 # TechTrack
-The TechTrack dataset is track properties of diverse set of entities in technical procedural documents. <!--For more details, read the [Thesis paper](SaranshGoyal.pdf).

-To have a better understanding of the model and the dataset, go through the Thesis paper.--> To understand the format of the dataset, refer to the ProPara dataset:
+The TechTrack dataset is track properties of diverse set of entities in technical procedural documents. <!-- For more details, read the [Thesis paper](SaranshGoyal.pdf).To have a better understanding of the model and the dataset, go through the Thesis paper. --> To understand the format of the dataset, refer to the ProPara dataset:
 ```
     Reasoning about Actions and State Changes by Injecting Commonsense Knowledge, Niket Tandon, Bhavana Dalvi Mishra, Joel Grus, Wen-tau Yih, Antoine Bosselut, Peter Clark, EMNLP 2018
 ```